-Log-messages created by the service are by default written to the sub-directory log.
+Log messages created by the service are by default written to the log subdirectory.
 To alter the directory, add a line similar as shown below to the configuration file:

-[Pdf2ImgSvr] LogPath=C:\path\log
+[Pdf2ImgSvrR2] LogPath=C:\path\log

 Messages created by the service can be added to the system's application event log instead of written to a log file.
 This is achieved by adding the following line to the configuration file: